chwagssd/angular-interview-exercise/README.md

 ## Project Setup

-1. Make sure you have NodeJS installed, [https://nodejs.org/en/download/](https://nodejs.org/en/download/)
+1. Make sure you have NodeJS installed, [https://nodejs.org/en/download/](https://nodejs.org/en/download/) and then install the dependencies from within the directory
+   - `npm install` <-- from within this repo directory on your computer
 2. Install Bower
    - `npm install -g bower`
 3. Get Angular and the other libraries added locally